DerThorsten/roman_numerals_webservice/README.rst

-A python package for a minimalist webservice to convert roman numerals to araic numerals and vice versa.
+A python package for a minimalistic web-service to convert roman numerals to arabic numerals and vice versa.

 * Free software: MIT license